ilyak/vimol/README.md

 	make

-To install the vimol binary issue as root:
+To install the vimol binary, issue as root:

 	make install